tomhodgins/cssplus/README.md

 - `input`
 - `click`

-To run Varsity whenever you want, use the `varsity()` function in JS.
+To run Varsity whenever you want, use the `varsity.load()` function in JS.

 To have `varsity` watch an element, you need to give that element a unique identifier, as well as add the `data-varsity` attribute.
 The plugin will use either the value of the `data-varsity` attribute, or else the value of the `id` (if defined) for an element.